mbsoft/new_mob_assignments/README.md

 # Skateboard Data Accessor
 Backend REST API to help skateboarders to share their 'boards'

+The microservice can be run through Gradle or Maven: https://spring.io/guides/gs/spring-boot/#_run_the_application

 ## Implementation Details
 **Technologies Used**
 - Java